 - Occupational Therapy

-After this meeting and a review of evaluation materials, the Director of Admissions will provide you with an application form if The Wolf School seems to be a good fit for your child.
+After this meeting and a review of evaluation materials, the Director of Enrollment will provide you with an application form if The Wolf School seems to be a good fit for your child.
 Parent(s)/guardian(s) must complete the application form and return it to The Wolf School with a $250 nonrefundable application fee.
 A school visit will be scheduled for your child once the application form and fee have been processed.

 The School Visit

 All applicants to the Wolf School first meet with the Director of Enrollment for a brief interview and tour of the school.
 This initial meeting orients the applicant to the classroom expectations, schedule, students, and faculty.

 This meeting precedes the first full-day school visit.
 While most children visit for two full days, younger children may instead be scheduled for several half-day visits.
 These visits are arranged by the Admissions Office and are a critical part of the admissions process.
 Children will be assigned to a classroom that is the best social and academic fit and will be paired with a Wolf School “buddy” for the day.
 Visiting students should arrive by 8:00 am and are expected to participate in a full day’s activities (the school visit day ends at 3:00 pm unless otherwise arranged).
 Classroom teachers will also do some academic assessments with visiting students.

 After these visits have been completed, a team meeting will be held with the Director of Enrollment, teachers, and speech and occupational therapists to complete the admissions process.